-The consolidated financial statements have been prepared in Canadian dollars, which is the Company's functional and presentation currency.
+The consolidated financial statements have been prepared in Canadian dollars, which is the Company's presentation currency.
 The functional currency of the Company and its subsidiaries is the Canadian dollar.

-Notes to Consolidated Financial Statements Six Months Ended December 31, 2020 and Year Ended June 30, 2020 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Year Ended December 31, 2021 (Expressed in Canadian Dollars)

-(d) Significant Accounting and Estimates and Judgements
+(d) Significant Accounting Estimates and Judgements